AIRI-Institute/Scalable-SASRec/README.md

 ```bash
 python train.py --config-path=configs/temporal/yelp --config-name='ce' data_path=data/yelp.csv
 ```
-For the $SCE$ model there are both configs for the best NDCG@10 performance (sce_max_ndcg.yaml) and for the same performance as the second best model but with a reduced memory consumption (sce_same_ndcg.yaml).
+For the $SCE$ model, there are both configs for the best NDCG@10 performance (sce_max_ndcg.yaml) and for the same performance as the second-best model but with reduced memory consumption (sce_same_ndcg.yaml).

 To reproduce the result for non-optimal configurations (other points on the corresponding figure) and to reproduce more accurate results for optimal configurations (using several random seeds), you should perform the grid search on relevant hyperparameters for each model and modify the configs accordingly.
 The grid used is shown below:
 ```json